vexsx/instagram-phishing/README.md

 ==============================================================
 ## ♨️ Features

-* Validate the username that victims insert
+* Validate the username that victims insert with Instageram itself !!!

 * Similarity to instageram